tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Categories To Categories File/README.md

 ### Synopsis

-Add categories to a Store Page with no categories.
+Save Store Page categories to a categories file.

 ### Version